Victims' Guide - What you need to know first

 This guide is designed to help us meet your rights by helping you to understand them and by providing information about what you can expect at each stage of the criminal justice process.

-When you report crime to the police they will carry out an investigation.
-This means that they’ll look for all the evidence they can to understand what happened.
+When someone reports a crime, the police will decide whether or not to carry out an investigation.
+If the police carry out an investigation this means that they’ll look for all the evidence they can to understand what happened.

 The police will record your description of what happened - this is called your witness statement.
 As part of their investigation they will also take statements from anyone who saw what happened or who can provide information to help the investigation.